wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 This code imports the relevant Django machinery for URL mappings and the `views` module from `rango`.
 This allows us to call the function `url` and point to the `index` view for the mapping in `urlpatterns`.

+When we talk about URL strings, we assume that the `http://127.0.0.1:8000/` or whatever web address is provided has already been stripped away, and the Django machinery needs to only handel the remainder of the URL string, i.e. `'http://127.0.0.1:8000/'` -> `''`,  `'http://127.0.0.1:8000/rango/'` ->  `'rango/'`, or `'http://127.0.0.1:8000/rango/about/'` ->  `'rango/about/'`.

-The URL mapping we have created calls Django's `url()` function, where the first parameter is the regular expression `^$`, which matches to an empty string.
+The URL mapping we have created above calls Django's `url()` function, where the first parameter is the regular expression `^$`, which matches to an empty string because `^` denotes starts with, while `$` denotes ends with.
+As there is nothing in between these characters then it only matches an empty string.
 Any URL string supplied by the user that matches this pattern means that the view `views.index()` would be invoked by Django.
 You might be thinking that matching a blank URL is pretty pointless - what use would it serve?
 Remember that when the URL pattern matching takes place, only a portion of the original URL string is considered.
 This is because our the project will first process the original URL string (i.e. `rango/`) and strip away the `rango/` part, passing on an empty string to the rango application to handle.

 The next parameter passed to the `url()` function is the `index` view, which will handle the incoming requests, followed by the optional parameter, `name` that is set to a string `'index'`.
 By naming our URL mappings we can employ *reverse URL matching* later on.
 That is we can reference the URL mapping by name rather than by the URL.
 Later we will explain how to use this when creating templates.
 But do check out [the Official Django documentation on this topic](https://docs.djangoproject.com/en/1.9/topics/http/urls/#naming-url-patterns) for more information.